U.S. truck maker Navistar says aware of IT breach

-U.S. truck maker Navistar International Corp (NAV.N) said on Monday it was aware that certain data had been extracted from its IT system.
+(Reuters) -U.S. truck maker Navistar International Corp said on Monday it was aware that certain data had been extracted from its IT system.

-"The company, with the assistance of third-party experts, continues to investigate and address the scope and impact of the cybersecurity incident," Navistar said in a filing.
+"The company, with the assistance of third-party experts, continues to investigate and address the scope and impact of the cybersecurity incident," Navistar said in a filing here.

 Navistar said it got to know of a potential cybersecurity threat to its IT system on May 20, and launched an investigation to assess any impact.